gtalusan/PADIIoTStamp/README.md

 Install OpenOCD.
 The `platform.txt` assumes it lives in `/usr/local/bin`.

-The `platform.txt` also assumes you have an STLink V2 or compatible SWD debugger.
-You can also change this in `platform.txt`.
+The `platform.txt` contains a menu to configure OpenOCD via the Arduino's Tools menu.
+If you don't see your OpenOCD compatible device in the drop down, you likely need to add a new menu item.

+I accept patches.

 NOTE: this has only been tested on `macOS Sierra`.
 Buyer beware.